 Module 4: Dynamic Camouflage or Biological Oceanography

 Cross module courses: Seminar: A History of Cell Molecular Biology

 This course introduces the diversity of parasitic Protozoa and Metazoa, and explores the morphology, genomics, developmental life cycle, pathology, immunology, epidemiology, and treatment and control of the major parasite groups.
 The focus will be on aquatic species, including those that cause pathology in humans and other mammals.
 The course will involve lectures, fieldwork and lab experiments including designing and carrying out an independent research project.

 Module 2 (Choose 1 of 3):

-Stem Cells and Regeneration: From Aquatic Research Organisms to Mammals
+Stem Cells and Regeneration: From Aquatic Research Organisms to Mammals: Karen Echeverri

-This course, consisting of lecture and extensive inquiry based lab work exploiting opportunities and resources unique to the MBL, is designed to fulfill intermediate-level requirements in Physics for biology majors and those with a pre-med focus.
+This course, consisting of lecture and extensive inquiry-based lab work exploiting opportunities and resources unique to the MBL, is designed to fulfill intermediate-level requirements in Physics for biology majors and those with a pre-med focus.
 The course will focus on the physical principles underlying some of the instruments students will use in other portions of the program, such as fluorescence and polarized-light microscopes used in Biodiversity and Imaging, optical principles involved in camouflage and perception, and the acoustic doppler current profilers and chirp-based SONAR systems used in Biological Oceanography.
-The course will have a significant research and exploration component.

 Module 3 (Choose 1 of 2):